Officer dead, suspect killed in violence outside Pentagon

 The officer was ambushed by Lanz, who ran at him and stabbed him in the neck, according to two of the law enforcement officials.
 Responding officers then shot and killed Lanz.
 Investigators were still trying to determine a motive for the attack and were digging into Lanz’s background, including any potential history of mental illness or any reason he might want to target the Pentagon or police officers.

-The officials could not discuss the investigation publicly and spoke to AP on condition of anonymity.
+The officials could not discuss the investigation publicly and spoke to The AP on condition of anonymity.

 Lanz had enlisted in the U.S. Marine Corps in October 2012 but was “administratively separated” less than a month later and never earned the title Marine, the Corps said in a statement.